 (a) A candidate shall apply for enrolment on the 'PhD Application' form.
-The form, which must be signed by the Head of Department/School, must nominate a potential Senior Supervisor, indicate the general field of study, and recommend a date of enrolment.
+The form, which must be signed by the Head of Department/School, must nominate a potential Senior Supervisor, who will normally be a member of the continuing academic staff of the University of Canterbury, indicate the general field of study, and recommend a date of enrolment.
 If the enrolment is approved by the Dean of Postgraduate Research, he or she shall confirm the date of enrolment.

-The prescribed form is obtainable from the Postgraduate Office or on the Postgraduate Studies Website.
+The prescribed form is obtainable from the Postgraduate Office or on the Postgraduate Studies website.